shaurcasm/ShowcaseShop/README.md

 ## A showcase project for a Recruitment challenge.

+## Major Reference
+Thank you to Zac Fukuda for his [tutorial](https://www.mokuji.me/article/passport-jwt-react) on Passport-jwt.

 ### User Stories:

 1. Login/Logout: User able to login with password, good security is advantage, and user able to logout.